Murder trial begins for Mauricio Torres

 FAYETTEVILLE, Ark.
-(KFTA) — Attorneys interviewed more than a hundred potential jurors in a high profile murder case.
+(KNWA) — Attorneys interviewed more than a hundred potential jurors in a high profile murder case.

 Jury selection began today in the re-trial of Mauricio Torres.